 HFMD is a common disease in children caused by enteroviruses such as coxsackie viruses and enterovirus 71 (EV71).
 In Hong Kong, the usual peak season for HFMD and EV71 infection is from May to July and a smaller peak may also occur from October to December.
-In the 2018 summer peak, the HFMD activity started to increase in May, peaked in June and returned to baseline level in mid-August.
-As of mid-August this year, the number of cases of EV71 infection recorded was lower but that of severe enterovirus infections other than EV71 and poliovirus was higher than that in the same period of last year.
-It is expected that some sporadic institutional outbreaks of HFMD may occur after the start of the new school year.
+In the 2019 summer peak, the HFMD activity started to increase in May and has maintained at a high level throughout July and August.
+As of 31 August this year, the number of institutional outbreaks of HFMD recorded by CHP was higher, while that of EV71 infections was lower than that in the same period of last year.
+It is expected that outbreaks of HFMD in schools will continue to occur after the start of the new school year.